About the Secretary

 Secretary Schultz is a graduate of BYU-Idaho, the University of Iowa, and the Law School at Creighton University.
 He practiced law in Council Bluffs before being elected Iowa Secretary of State.

 Schultz grew up in West Des Moines and is an Eagle Scout.
 He is active in the Church of Jesus Christ of Latter Day Saints, and served a two-year mission in Argentina.
-He and his wife, Zola, reside in Dallas County with their four children.
+He and his wife, Zola, reside in Madison County with their five children.